mongodb/mongo-python-driver/README.rst

 :Author: Mike Dirolf
 :Maintainer: Bernie Hackett <bernie@mongodb.com>

-.. warning:: PyMongo 2.x is in maintenance mode.
+**PyMongo 2.x is in maintenance mode.
 Support for new MongoDB features ended with the release of MongoDB 3.0 and PyMongo 2.8.
-Users are strongly encouraged to upgrade to PyMongo 3.x.
+Users are strongly encouraged to upgrade to PyMongo 3.x.**

 About
 =====